 Why are fermented foods good for you?
 Eating fermented (or “cultured”) foods is the most convenient way to obtain a daily dose of beneficial probiotic bacteria.
 Some of the many ways that fermented foods support overall health include by improving digestion and cognitive function, boosting immunity, helping treat irritable bowel disease, providing minerals that build bone density, helping fight allergies, and killing harmful yeast and microbes that cause issues like candida.
 (1, 2, 3)

 What Are Fermented Foods?
 Top 10 Fermented Foods for Health

-When a food is fermented, it means that it’s left to sit and steep until the sugars and carbs become bacteria-boosting agents.
-The fermentation of vegetables is also a great way to preserve them for a longer period of time.
-This gives you the option to make a large batch of it and have a ready-to-eat dose of microflora at your disposal for a very long time.
+When a food is fermented, it means that it’s left to sit and steep until the sugars and carbs that the food naturally contains interact with bacteria, yeast and microbes to change the chemical structure of the food.
+The fermentation of foods such as milk and vegetables is also a great way to preserve them for a longer period of time and make their nutrients more bioavailable (absorbable).

 9. Raw Cheese